 The San Diego Zoo Safari Park has been at the forefront of wildlife preservation and conservation efforts.
 The park’s focus on breeding endangered species within spacious habitats has contributed significantly to global conservation initiatives.

-Additionally, the park’s research initiatives have played a crucial role in advancing scientific knowledge of animal behaviour, ecology, and conservation biology.
+Additionally, the park’s research initiatives have been crucial in advancing scientific knowledge of animal behaviour, ecology, and conservation biology.
 By actively engaging in research and sharing their findings, the park has contributed valuable insights to the field of wildlife conservation.

 Furthermore, the San Diego Zoo Safari Park actively engages in public education and outreach programs to raise awareness about the importance of conservation.
 Through interactive exhibits, programs, and public events, the park inspires visitors to take action.